-While waiting at a train station, Nikki Collins witnesses a murder from a nearby building.
+While in a train halted at a station, Nikki Collins witnesses a murder committed in a nearby building.
 When she brings the police to the scene of the crime, they think she's crazy since there's no body.
 She then enlists a popular mystery writer to help with her sleuthing.Written by

 Daniel Bubbeo <email@example.com>

 26 of 27 people found this review helpful.

 Was this review helpful to you?